KodiKraig/product-mint/README.md

 - The **PaymentEscrow** contract is responsible for collecting all funds
 - The contract is non-upgradeable and has no ability to mingle with user funds
-- When you sell a product, the funds are yours to keep!
+- When you sell a product, the funds are yours to keep.
+No bs fraud charges or account freezes!
 - View [PaymentEscrow](./packages/contracts/contracts/escrow/PaymentEscrow.sol)

 ### Product Owner Benefits